 What is the difference between repotting and up-potting?
-When you repot a plant you are removing it from the grower’s pot it came in and planting it into the same size decorative pot.
+When you repot a plant you are removing it from the pot you bought it in and planting it into the same size decorative pot.
 If you up-pot the plant, you are moving it into a pot that is larger than the one it came out of.
 Only go up one size so that there isn’t too much wet potting medium around the roots.
 How do you decide which to do?

 Growing conditions are the key

-Before deciding whether to repot or up-pot a plant it is imperative to take into account the conditions it is growing in and the time of year.
+Before deciding whether to repot or up-pot a plant it is important to take into account the conditions it is growing in and the time of year.
 Right now, it’s fall and the days are getting shorter.
 That means there is less time for the plant to photosynthesize and “eat”.
-So, in the case of the top ZZ plant pictured, I simply put it into a pot approximately the same size as the pot it came out of.
+So, in the case of the top ZZ plant pictured, I put it into a pot approximately the same size as the pot it came out of.
 It was a bit taller so those loosened roots on the bottom will have a bit of room to spread out.
-It is known to be a low light plant so it could be placed in a spot that gets very little light.
-With the shortened days and the likelihood of being placed in a spot without a lot of light, this isn’t the time to up-pot the plant.
+It is known to be a low light plant so it could be placed in a spot that gets little light.
+With the shortened days and the likelihood of placement in a spot without a lot of light, this isn’t the time to up-pot the plant.
 Next spring will be the time to move it up into a larger home, or up-pot it.
-If this had been a plant being placed in a high light situation or under electric grow lights, I probably would have potted into a larger size now.
+If this had been placed in a high light situation or under electric grow lights, I would have potted into a larger size now.

-So before you decide what to do with your plant, whether you repot or up-pot, look at the conditions it is or will be growing in.
+So before you decide what to do with your plant, whether you repot or up-pot, consider the conditions it is or will be growing in.
 The best time to up-pot a plant is in the spring, as a rule, but there are exceptions.
 Do you up-pot plants in the fall?
 How do you decide what to do?

 Have a great week!